Selected Cases

 We represent our client in their discrimination claim before the European Court of Human Rights in relation to his family reunification process

-Prior to the introduction of Act 2019:481 on the extension of temporary limitations to acquire a residence permit in Sweden, people with subsidiary protection did not have the unconditional right to sponsor their family members to reunite with them in Sweden.
+Prior to the introduction of Act (2019:481) on The Extension of Temporary Limitations to Acquire a Residence Permit in Sweden, people with subsidiary protection did not have the unconditional right to sponsor their family members to reunite with them in Sweden.
 Notwithstanding this limitation, a right to family reunification is nonetheless accorded to a group of individuals who have received refugee status in Sweden.

 Our firm alleges that the differential treatment between the two groups of people constitutes a violation of the European Convention.
 The case was subsequently communicated by the European Court of Human Rights to the Swedish government for an official reply on 1 December 2021.